Denisganga/the_plant_doctor/README.md

 ## Usage

 1. Ensure the dataset is downloaded and organized in the specified structure.
-2. Modify the `config.py` file to set the dataset path and other configurations.
+2. Modify the `config cell`  to set the dataset path and other configurations.
 3. Run the training script on the training cell:

 4. Evaluate the model on the evaluation cell